 - John never thinks of someone other than himself.

-- There was no hotel open other than this guest house on the last Sunday.
+- No hotel was open other than this guest house last Sunday.